oleks/trafaret/README.rst

 .. image:: https://travis-ci.org/oleks/trafaret.svg?branch=python3
     :target: https://travis-ci.org/oleks/trafaret

-A fundamental tenet of ``trafaret`` is that the solution to a programming task usually adheres to one of a set of possible "templates".
+A fundamental tenet of ``trafaret`` is that the solution to a programming exercise usually adheres to one of a set of possible "templates".

-Using ``trafaret`` effectively requires you to be attentive: teachers readily undermine the creativity of their students, and pose overly liberal programming tasks, having an infeasible set of solutions.
-Despite these formal shortcomings, ``trafaret`` can help yield more uniform solutions, and can help students get started.
+Using ``trafaret`` effectively requires you to be attentive: teachers readily undermine the creativity of their students, and pose overly liberal programming exercises, having an infeasible set of solutions.
+This is why I use the word "exercise", rather than "task": to emphasize the ``trafaret`` is not well-suited for more open-ended programming tasks.

-``trafaret`` should not be used as the sole, or absolute measure of in-how-far a solution solves the given task.
+Despite these formal shortcomings, ``trafaret`` can help yield more uniform solutions, and can help students get started. ``trafaret`` should not be used as the sole, or absolute measure of in-how-far a solution solves the given task.

 Templates
 ---------